9 Hypothesis testing

 Keep in mind that there is a close connection between p-values and confidence intervals.
 If a 95% confidence interval of the spread does not include 0, we know that the p-value must be smaller than 0.05.

 To learn more about p-values, you can consult any statistics textbook.
-However, in general, we prefer reporting confidence intervals over p-values since it gives us an idea of the size of the estimate.
-If we just report the p-value we provide no information about the significance of the finding in the context of the problem.
+However, in general, we prefer reporting confidence intervals over p-values because it gives us an idea of the size of the estimate.
+If we just report the p-value, we provide no information about the significance of the finding in the context of the problem.

 9.2 Power